SupraSensum/TOP-project-rock-paper-scissors/README.md

 # TOP-project-rock-paper-scissors

-The Odin Project: Foundations: JavaScript Basics: Project: Rock Paper Scissors showcasing \&lt;TBD\&gt;
+The Odin Project: Foundations: JavaScript Basics: Project: Rock Paper Scissors showcasing JavaScript logic, giving a little taste of backend

 ## Link to the lesson: